Georgetown University Move-In will take place over the course of 7 days in order to de-densify the move-in process.

 Taxis, Ubers/Lyfts, & Other rideshare Services

-- Taxis and rideshare services may join the move-in queue, however, please be mindful that the wait in the queue may be up to 2 hours at peak times
+- Taxis and rideshare services may join the move-in queue, however, please be mindful that there might be a wait, depending on traffic

 - If you do not want your hired car to wait in the queue, please select the corner of 37th Street & P Street NW for your destination.
 There will be no move-in services (unloading assistance, moving carts, etc.) at that location, but it is the best place to be dropped-off and enter campus on foot.